ayoubHam2000/Lab-management/Fonctionnalité.md

-can change these (all doctorant) can change password (all doctorant and encadrant) can delete encadrant doctorant can deactivate activate (encadrant, doctorat) can't access admin (menu, delete) can't add admin
+can change these (all doctorant) can change password (all doctorant and encadrant) can delete encadrant doctorant can deactivate activate account (encadrant, doctorat) can't access admin (menu, delete) can't add admin